arsium/HorusEyesRat_Public/README.md

-# HorusEyesRat | OUTDATED | New remote access tool written in C# coming soon !
+# HorusEyesRat | OUTDATED | New remote acces tool available written in C# !

 Remote Access Tool Written in VB.NET
  <br>In the current circumstances , I authorize you to hack your government against the measurements they took for the "covid-19".
 The deprivation of the liberty has to be punished.